111 Eighth Avenue

-111 Eighth Avenue, also known as the Google Building and formerly known as Union Inland Terminal #1 and the Port Authority Building, is an Art Deco multi-use building in the Chelsea neighborhood of Manhattan, New York City.
-Fifteen stories tall and occupying an entire city block, it has 2.9 e6sqft of floor space, more than the Empire State Building.
+111 Eighth Avenue, also known as the Google Building and formerly known as Union Inland Terminal #1 and the Port Authority Building, is an Art Deco building in the Chelsea neighborhood of Manhattan in New York City, United States.
+The 15-story, mixed-use building occupies an entire city block and has 2.9 e6sqft of floor space, more than the Empire State Building.

 The Port of New York Authority began acquiring the land on the building's site in 1930, against the protests of local residents.
 It was completed in 1932 and served as an inland terminal for the Hudson River piers and as a warehousing and industrial facility.
 Occupancy fell to 50 percent in the 1970s due to the decline of industrial activity in Manhattan, and the Port Authority itself moved to the World Trade Center in 1973.
 In the 1990s the building began to attract tenants in the technology and telecommunications sectors.
 In 2010, the building was purchased for $1.8 billion by Google, who became its largest tenant; Google's presence helped attract other technology companies to Chelsea and contributed to the neighborhood's ongoing gentrification.
 Aside from Google, the building is also home to a cancer treatment center and a black box theater.

 Description

-111 Eighth Avenue occupies the full city block between Eighth and Ninth Avenues and 15th and 16th Streets in the Chelsea neighborhood of Manhattan, New York City.
+111 Eighth Avenue occupies the full city block between Eighth and Ninth Avenues and 15th and 16th Streets in the Chelsea neighborhood of Manhattan in New York City, United States.
 The building, completed in 1932, was designed by Lusby Simpson of Abbott, Merkt & Co.
 The building is 15 stories tall and has 2.9 e6sqft of floor space, more than the Empire State Building; (Note: Other sources give the floor area as 2.3 e6sqft, 2.5 e6sqft, or 2.6 e6sqft.) the individual floors are nearly 4 acre in area and have 14.5 ft ceilings.
 It has a rooftop helipad and penthouse floors on either end of the building.

 Its exterior is in the Art Deco style and features recurring seagull motifs.
 The walls are largely made of brick, with granite bases; the first two stories are limestone, and copings and finials are of terracotta.
 Because of the warehouse mission of the building, it was able to avoid some of the setback rules that greatly reduced the buildable space available for the skyscrapers that mark the Manhattan skyline.